hpi-dhc/PharMe/docs/FLUTTER_STYLE.md

 - Order these groups of concepts within a file by their relevance

   - E.g. Put helper methods beneath the methods they help

-    Why?
-The name of helper methods should convey their function so you don't need to view their contents to get an initial understanding of the class.
+    Why do this?
+We want to get an initial understanding of the entire file right away.
+Assuming our symbols are named meaningfully, we can put the helper concepts beneath since they should be understood by their name already.

 ```dart
 import ...